salimkarbm/salimkarbm/README.md

 ### Hi there 👋🏼.

 **I'm Salim.
-As a Backend Engineer, I hold the conviction that every intricate issue has a solution that is either lucid, uncomplicated, or incorrect, and I derive satisfaction from unraveling them.**
+A Backend Engineer Who believes that; for every complex problem there is an answer that is either clear, simple, or wrong, I take pride in finding out.**

 > *If you are already here, do take a glimpse of the repositories on my Github.*

 Here's a quick summary about me:
 - 🔭 I’m currently working on a Logistic app
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on any interesting and challenging projects
 - 💬 Ask me anything about Node.js
 - 📫 How to reach me: [salimimuzai@gmail.com](mailto:salimimuzai@gmail.com)